Antiques Road Trip

 Antiques Road Trip (also known as Celebrity Antiques Road Trip) is a BBC television series produced by STV Studios.
 It was first shown on BBC Two from 2010 to 2012, and has been shown on BBC One since 2013.
-This show is not to be confused with Antiques Roadshow.

 Format

 Regular

 In the programme two antiques experts compete against each other.
 They get a budget of £200 with which to buy antiques and collectibles, that are then sold at auction.
 After each auction, the amount in each expert's kitty after costs are deducted becomes their budget for the next leg.
 The winner is the expert who makes the greater profit over five legs, with whatever money is left in the kitty at the end being donated to the charity Children in Need.

+From 2023 the budget system was changed, with each expert having a week's budget of £1,500 to cover five legs, to be spent at the discretion of each expert across the week.
+There is no reinvestment of profits back into the budget, or deduction of losses.
+At the end of each leg, the winner is the expert with the highest profit (or smallest loss) at auction; and at the end of the week, the overall winner is the expert who has won the highest number of legs.
+The net profits at the end of each week are donated to the charity Children in Need.

+This new format has been described as a terrible disappointment by some long time viewers, others think the format and the additional cash have given the format a new lease of life.

-Each leg is a single programme, which are normally broadcast stripped from Monday to Friday.
+Each leg is a single programme, normally broadcast stripped from Monday to Friday.
 The experts travel to their different destinations in a classic car, which changes each week.